United States Army Corps of Engineers: Infrastructure support

 Work comprises engineering and management support to military installations, global real estate support, civil works support (including risk and priorities), operations and maintenance of Federal navigation and flood control projects, and monitoring of dams and levees.

 More than 67 percent of the goods consumed by Americans and more than half of the nation's oil imports are processed through deepwater ports maintained by the Corps of Engineers, which maintains more than 12000 mi of commercially navigable channels across the U.S.

 In both its Civil Works mission and Military Construction program, the Corps of Engineers is responsible for billions of dollars of the nation's infrastructure.
 For example, USACE maintains direct control of 609 dams, maintains or operates 257 navigation locks, and operates 75 hydroelectric facilities generating 24% of the nation's hydropower and three percent of its total electricity.
 USACE inspects over 2,000 Federal and non-Federal levees every two years.

 Four billion gallons of water per day are drawn from the Corps of Engineers' 136 multi-use flood control projects comprising 9800000 acre.ft of water storage, making it one of the United States' largest water supply agencies.

 The 249th Engineer Battalion (Prime Power), the only active duty unit in USACE, generates and distributes prime electrical power in support of warfighting, disaster relief, stability and support operations as well as provides advice and technical assistance in all aspects of electrical power and distribution systems.
 The battalion deployed in support of recovery operations after 9/11 and was instrumental in getting Wall Street back up and running within a week.
 The battalion also deployed in support of post-Katrina operations.

 All of this work represents a significant investment in the nation's resources.

 Water resources

 Through its Civil Works program, USACE carries out a wide array of projects that provide coastal protection, flood protection, hydropower, navigable waters and ports, recreational opportunities, and water supply.
 Work includes coastal protection and restoration, including a new emphasis on a more holistic approach to risk management.
-As part of this work, USACE is the number one provider of outdoor recreation in the U.S., so there is a significant emphasis on water safety.
+As part of this work, USACE is one of the top providers of outdoor recreation in the U.S., so there is a significant emphasis on water safety.

 Army involvement in works "of a civil nature," including water resources, goes back almost to the origins of the U.S. Over the years, as the nation's needs have changed, so have the Army's Civil Works missions.

 Major areas of emphasis include the following: